jundalisay/spblist/content/en/research/sarkar/sutram/chapter-01d.md

 Their dimensions also get shrunk and diminished.

-The dimensional contraction means the increase of internal frictions.
+**The dimensional contraction means the increase of internal frictions.**

 This happens due to the excess or magnitude of the external attributional flow.

 Due to these excessive internal frictions, explosions take place in the material bodies and they get pulverized into subtler elements.

-These explosions owing to hyper-attributional pressure occur only when the degree of the tension of the solid element becomes abnormally high as compared to other elements.
+These explosions owing to hyper-attributional pressure occur only when **the degree of the tension of the solid element** becomes abnormally high as compared to other elements.

-In the absence of any wide disparities (either too high or too low) in the tensional relations of the elements, living organisms come into being instead of explosion.
+In the absence of any wide disparities (either too high or too low) in the tensional relations of the elements, **living organisms come into being instead of explosion**.